damoclark/axios/README.md

   // `headers` the headers that the server responded with
   headers: {},

-  // `config` is the config that was provided to `axios` for the request
+  // `config` is the config that was provided to `axiosus` for the request
   config: {}
 }
 ```